A recent article here on The Financial Brand reported that:

 Some months ago, in an early Saturday morning coffee-less stupor, I went on to my iPad and foolishly fell victim to a phishing attempt.
-My attempt to change my ID and password went nowhere because my bank made the decision to not enable that capability through their mobile app (click here if you want a good laugh at my expense).
+My attempt to change my ID and password went nowhere because my bank made the decision to not enable that capability through their mobile app.

 Maybe that was a bad decision on their part, maybe it was a good decision.
 I don’t know.
 The point is that they made that decision.

 Why do the Channelomnivores always seem to think that some misguided vision of “seamless integration” trumps risk, fraud, and cost issues?

 This omnichannel nonsense also ignores the reality that channels aren’t discrete.
 A customer can use a website to chat with a call center rep. A customer can use a mobile device to video chat with a branch rep.

 This omnichannel nonsense misses the point that what’s needed is better process design–not channel design.

 This omnichannel nonsense fails to consider that having a “consistent brand experience” is a stupid goal if your brand is poorly defined or undifferentiated because you offer nothing in the way of differentiated or superior products or services.